Rajlukshmee Debee Bhattacharya: Biography

-She is the author of The Owl and Other Poems and The Touch Me Not Girl.
+She published many poems and books of poetry in Bengali, and then in 1972, published a volume of her poetry translated into English, The Owl and Other Poems.
+She later published The Touch Me Not Girl in 2000.
 Her translation works are unique works of transcreation, and her translations include the songs of Rabindranath Tagore.

 Rajlukshmee Debee was All India Poetry Prize winner in 1991 for her poem Punarnava (‘’The Ever Renewing’’).
-Rajlukshmee was also on the Jury for the first ever All India Poetry Competition for School Children held in 1996.
+Rajlukshmee was also on the jury for the first ever All India Poetry Competition for School Children held in 1996.

+She died on 19 May, 2005, at the age of 77.